Original Effective Date: April 14, 2003

 - You have the right to request restrictions on the uses and disclosures of your Protected Health Information.
 This means you may ask us not to use or disclose any part of your Protected Health Information for treatment, payment or healthcare operations.
 You may also request that any part of your Protected Health Information not be disclosed to family members or friends who may be involved in your care, or for notification purposes as described in this Joint Notice.
 Any such requests for restrictions must be in writing, be addressed to the Privacy Officer and state the specific restriction requested and to whom you want the restriction to apply.
 However, we are not required to comply with your request, unless you are asking us to restrict the use and disclosure of your Protected Health Information to a health plan for payment or health care operation purposes and such information you wish to restrict pertains solely to a health care item or service for which you have paid us “out-of-pocket” in full.

-- With regard to the Virtua HIE only, if you do not wish to allow otherwise authorized doctors, nurses and other clinicians involved in your care to electronically share your Protected Health Information with one another through the Virtua HIE as set forth in this Joint Notice, you can complete, sign and submit the Virtua HIE Opt-Out form to your provider, or by fax or mail as instructed on that form, and we will honor any Opt-Out selection that you make.
+- With regard to the Virtua HIE only, if you do not wish to allow otherwise authorized doctors, nurses and other individual involved in your care and care coordination to electronically share your Protected Health Information with one another through the Virtua HIE as set forth in this Joint Notice, you can complete, sign and submit the Virtua HIE Opt-Out form to your provider, or by fax or mail as instructed on that form, and we will honor any Opt-Out selection that you make.
 The Virtua HIE Opt-Out form can be obtained directly from any Virtua HIE-participating provider, or you can download the form from www.virtua.org/HIE or call 1-800-VIRTUA-3.
 If you opt-out of the Virtua HIE, your Protected Health Information will continue to be accessed and released, electronically or otherwise, as needed to provide treatment to you, but will not be made available for such purpose through the Virtua HIE.

 - You have the right to request your Protected Health Information be received by you through confidential means.
 However, we may condition this accommodation by asking you for information as to how payment will be handled or a specification of an alternative address or other method of contact.
 We will not request an explanation from you as to the basis for the request.
-Your request must be in writing, be addressed to the Privacy Officer and state the specific alternate means or location
+Your request must be in writing, be addressed to the Privacy Officer and state the specific alternate means or location.

 - You have a right to request that we amend the Protected Health Information contained in your Designated Record Set if you believe it is incorrect or incomplete.
 However, we are not required to make any such amendments.
 If we deny a request, we will provide you with information about our denial and explain how you can disagree with the denial by filing a statement of disagreement with us.
 We may then prepare a rebuttal to your statement and will provide you with a copy of any such rebuttal.
 All of these documents will be placed in the appropriate part of your Designated Record Set.
 If you are requesting that we amend your records because you believe that you are a victim of medical identity theft, we will use reasonable efforts to assist you in making corrections to your record which are determined to be appropriate under the circumstances.